 IMPORTANT: Ribbon cables should always be connected with the red stripe on the Pin 1 side of the connector.
 The four corners of the connectors are labeled on the motherboard.
 Pin 1 is the side closest to the power connector on hard drives and some floppy drives.
 IDE ribbon cable must be less than 18in.
 (46cm), with the second drive connector no more than 6in.
 (15cm) from the first connector.

-1. Keyboard Connector (KB-PS2KB, 5-pin female)
+1. Keyboard Connector (KBCON, 5-pin female)

 This connector supports either a standard IBM-compatible, 101/102-key, or 104-key keyboard (Windows 95-compatible).
-Use a PS/2 keyboard adapter in order to connect a PS/2 keyboard to this AT connector.